Swinexe/scorehud.phar/Home.md

 ```

 The `@name` will be the name of your addon and `@main` will be the `namespace` plus `@name` of the addon.<br />
 The `@depend` tag is optional.
-If set it will make sure that the addon won't get loaded until the required plugin is loaded and if the plugin doesn't exist it will then disable the addon.
+If set it will make sure that the addon won't get loaded until the required plugin is loaded and if the plugin doesn't exist it will then disable the addon. <br />
+You can add multiple plugins in `@depend` just separate them with a comma.
+Example: `@depend MyPlot,BlockSniper,Core`

 ### Step 3